Sunrun

 Homeowners with solar panels typically save $20,000 to $90,000 over 25 years.

-But it doesn’t work out for everyone in the Grand Canyon State.
 Arizona averages 7 to 8 peak sun hours each day.
-However, lots of shading — like trees or tall buildings above your roof — could make your solar system less efficient.
-Use NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
-Project Sunroof is another free solar savings estimator.
+However, lots of shading (like trees or tall buildings above your roof) could make your solar system less efficient.
+Use NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house and Project Sunroof to estimate your potential savings.

 » STILL NOT SURE?
 Solar energy pros and cons